 700 chemicals have been identified in drinking water including chlorine, fluorine compounds, Trihalomethanes (THMs), assorted hormones, pesticides and even trace amounts of prescription drugs.

 Mould is a major contender in many serious health conditions, including asthma, compromised immunity, and neurological problems.
 Plumbing leaks are one of the leading causes of mould growth, so check for them under kitchen and bathroom sinks, around water heaters and behind washing machines and dishwashers.

 Clean mould off non-porous surfaces with natural soap and water and then dry completely.
 When mould found on porous surfaces it is often best left to a professional cleaner since improper cleaning can actually spread the mould spores.

 To prevent the return of mould, keep things dry!
 This means regularly cleaning gutters to allow water to flow away from your house and keeping indoor humidity below 50 percent.

 Now this might be a scary one for the hoarders out there.
 It’s easy to collect and store things, including clothing, for a long period of time, but once you get into the habit of de-cluttering, it gives you a wonderful, liberated feeling.

 My best piece of advice is if you haven’t used an item for at least 6 months, get rid of it!
 Sell it or give it away.
-Living in a cluttered environment literally clutters your mind, while living in an open, simple space literally frees up space in your mind and reduces stress and anxiety.
+Living in a cluttered environment clutters your mind, while living in an open, simple space frees up space in your mind and reduces stress and anxiety.

 Obviously we can’t live in a bubble, but we can reduce our exposure to both internal and external toxins by detoxing our living space.
 This allows the body’s own detoxification process to function more efficiently and strengthens our immune system so that we may live happier and healthier lives.